At the queen's side: Prince Philip through the years

 And Baby Makes Five

-In 1960, the family was joined by a third child, Prince Andrew, who is seen here with his parents and siblings outside Balmoral Castle in Scotland.
+In 1960, the family was joined by a third child, Prince Andrew, who is seen here with his parents and siblings outside Balmoral Castle in Scotland on Sept.
+9.

 A Day at the Races